What is About Blank? Should You Remove It?

-The most common causes for about blank pages include:
+The most common causes for about blank pages include the following:

 - You click a download link that opens in a second window or tab, and the browser gets forced to display a blank page to initiate the download.

-- You mistype a web address, so you get the wrong page, leading to security problems or an about:blank page if the browser cannot understand what to display.
+- You mistype a web address, so you get the wrong page causing viruses or malware security problems, or you get an about:blank page if the browser cannot understand what to display.